How to Grow Nasturtium From Seed to Flower

 Planting Guide

-Nasturtium plants grow vines that like to either climb or crawl across the garden.
-Whether you are direct sowing, or planting seedlings out, you will want to plant them near a trellis, or on the edge of a raised garden, for it to spill over the garden bed.
+Some varieties of nasturtium grow vines that like to either climb or crawl across the garden.
+Whether you are direct sowing, or planting seedlings out, if you’re growing this variety you’ll want to plant them near a trellis, or on the edge of a raised garden, for it to spill over the garden bed.
+If you’re growing a compact or bushy variety, I still suggest planting on the garden edge because they don’t grow super tall making it easier to harvest the leaves and enjoy the flowers.

-If you are planting seedlings that were started indoors, make sure to harden them off, and then plant them out after all danger of frost has passed.
+If you’re planting seedlings that were started indoors, make sure to harden them off, and then plant them out after all danger of frost has passed.

-Water the plants regularly, however they are quite low maintenance and can handle a missed watering.
+Nasturtium isn’t an overly picky plant.
+Water them regularly with your other garden plants.
+Since they are quite low maintenance they can handle a missed watering.

 Harvesting

-Note, when harvesting green seed pods, this means that you won’t be able to save seeds from the plant, so you will want to balance the two if you wish to harvest seed pods and also save seeds.
+If you choose to harvest the green seed pods, this means that you won’t be able to save seeds from the plant, so you’ll want to balance the two if you wish to harvest seed pods and also save seeds.

 Ways to Enjoy Nasturtiums

 There are quite a few ways you can enjoy nasturtiums!
-The first is making nasturtium chips (similar to kale chips), you can enjoy them fresh in salads, and another option is to pickle the green seed pods, similar to capers.
+The first is making nasturtium chips (similar to kale chips), you can enjoy them fresh in salads (even the flowers), and another option is to pickle the green seed pods, similar to capers.

 Common Pests & Problems

-Nasturtiums are most often planted as trap crops, meaning they are planted purely to be eaten by pests in order to distract them from higher value crops.
+Nasturtiums are most often planted as trap crops, meaning they’re planted purely to be eaten by pests in order to distract them from higher value crops.
 However, in our experience, we’ve almost never seen a single pest on our nasturtiums!
 They are almost always pristine!

 The insects or damage that we have seen on nasturtiums has been leaf miners, Japanese beetles, and sometimes cucumber beetles.
 However, overall we’ve only ever seen insects visit the flowers, but never damage the plant.